 - The Silence Feature is for your convenience only and will not correct a CO problem.
 Always check your home for a potential problem after any alarm.
-Failure to do so can result in injury or death. - This CO Alarm should receive continuous 120VAC, 60 Hz, pure sine wave electrical power.
-Do not use in an extension cord or outlet controlled by a dimmer or switch. - NEVER ignore your Carbon Monoxide Alarm if it alarms.
+Failure to do so can result in injury or . death - This CO Alarm should receive continuous 120VAC, 60 Hz, pure sine wave electrical power.
+(The battery is meant for emergency back-up only).
+Do not use in an extension cord or outlet controlled by a dimmer or switch.
+In order for the emergency battery back-up to work, a working (fresh) battery must be properly installed. - NEVER ignore your Carbon Monoxide Alarm if it alarms.
 Refer to "If Your CO Alarm Sounds" for more information.
 Failure to do so can result in injury or death. - Test the CO Alarm once a week.
 If the CO Alarm ever fails to test correctly, have it replaced immediately!
 If the CO Alarm is not working properly, it cannot alert you to a problem. - This product is intended for use in ordinary indoor locations of family living units.
 It is not designed to measure CO levels in compliance with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
 Individuals with medical conditions that may make them more sensitive to carbon monoxide may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.
 For additional information on carbon monoxide and your medical condition contact your physician.

-HOW YOUR CO ALARM WORKS GENERAL INFORMATION
+HOW YOUR CO ALARM WORKS

+GENERAL INFORMATION